AgusGuitler/AgusGuitler/README.md

 I'm currently studying Python,

-Welcome to my profile, and I expect you enjoy it.
+Welcome to my profile, and I hope you enjoy it.

 You can find me: